VO2 Max Calculator

 Limitations

-- These are estimation formulas and may not be as accurate as laboratory-measured VO2 max tests using gas analysis equipment.
+- These are estimation formulas and are not as accurate as laboratory-measured VO₂ max testing with gas-exchange analysis — expect ±10–15% error.

 - The Cooper test assumes maximal effort during the 12-minute run.
 Pacing errors or submaximal effort will produce inaccurate results.

-- The Rockport test was validated primarily for healthy adults aged 20-69 and may be less accurate outside this range.
+- The Rockport test was validated primarily on healthy adults aged 20–69 and may be less accurate outside this range or for highly trained runners.

 Frequently Asked Questions